Menu

 If you have a high number of alert instances, it can happen that the load on the database gets very high, as each state transition of an alert instance is saved in the database.

 This can be prevented by writing to the database periodically.
 For this the feature flag alertingSaveStatePeriodic needs to be enabled.
 By default, it saves the states every 5 minutes to the database and on each shutdown.
 The periodic interval can also be configured using the state_periodic_save_interval configuration flag.
+During this process, Grafana deletes all existing alert instances from the database and then writes the entire current set of instances back in batches in a single transacton.
+Configure the size of each batch using the state_periodic_save_batch_size configuration option.

 The time it takes to write to the database periodically can be monitored using the state_full_sync_duration_seconds metric that is exposed by Grafana.